Greetings, and welcome to Studio Simpatico!

 CMS Training and Content Uploading time!

 Once the build is complete, we’re excited to hold a training session with you over screenshare to introduce you to the back-end of the CMS.
-We also recommend Amber’s handy WordPress admin guide.
+We also provide you with guided help documentation that we create using Scribe.
 Our preference is to work in parallel with you for the last couple of weeks of the project: while we’re testing the site across browsers and devices, you’re working on uploading content, getting acquainted with the CMS, and able to reach us easily with any questions.
-For testing — we typically don’t support IE11 unless specifically asked, but we do test across Firefox, Chrome, Edge, Safari, Android, and iOS.
+We test across Firefox, Chrome, Edge, Safari, Android, and iOS.
+Learn more about how we collaborate with clients during the QA process.
+When testing is complete, our Simpatico Launch Captain works with you to coordinate a flawless “go live” experience.